serverless/test/docs/run-serverless.md

 # run-serverless

-Runs complete serverless instance in preconfigured environment, limited to predefined plugins and hook events.
+Runs complete serverless instance in preconfigured environment, optionally with some plugins and/or lifecycle engine hooks disabled.

 Optionally serverless instance can be freshly required with specifc modules mocked